From Monday, Feb. 27, 2017 through early April, residents in and around Clayton may notice the scent of chlorine coming from their tap water.

 Does this apply to the Riverwood area in the satellite area of our Town limits?

 Town of Clayton residents in the Riverwood area may ignore this notice because your water receives a chlorine-only treatment all year round.
-You see, most everyone who lives in Johnston County and is not on well water, is served by Johnston County's water system, but that county system is actually divided into two seperate systems...both treated differently.
-Johnston West serves the majority of Clayton residents, but the Riverwood area is served by Johnston West (the tan area of the map shown here.
+You see, most everyone who lives in Johnston County and is not on well water, is served by Johnston County's water system, but that county system is actually divided into two separate systems...both treated differently.
+Johnston West serves the majority of Clayton residents, but the Riverwood area is served by Johnston East (the tan area of the map shown here.
 Again, the Riverwood area is treated with chlorine-only all year and does not go through this annual disinfection.
 Only Johnston West (the area in white) is affected by this change in annual treatment.

 Does this mean my water will smell like a swimming pool?